ecadlabs/taquito/docs/testing_strategies.md

 We use the following Test Heuristics to achieve these assurance goals.
 Taquito uses several of these in the CI/CD pipeline.

+### Unit Tests

-- Unit Tests are detailed tests of simple software components at the atomic level.
+Unit Tests are detailed tests of simple software components at the atomic level.
 Taquito includes unit tests in each of its packages.
 Here is an example:

   ```javascript
   it('Public key returned by ledger device should be compressed adequately for tz1 before b58 encoding', () => {